 4 Discover new artists

 Just because these artists aren’t displayed in a gallery doesn’t mean they’re any less talented.
 Almost all street artists sign their work, and they’ll usually have a website or Instagram so you can follow and find out more.
-I posted a picture on Instagram of one a SHOK-1’s pieces I saw in London’s East End, and he even liked my picture. 🙂 You never know, you may find your new favorite artist.
+I posted a picture on Instagram of one a SHOK-1’s pieces I saw in London’s East End, and he even liked my picture. 🙂 You never know, you may find your new favorite artist on your next street art tour.

 I also love that these walks have helped me become more aware and observant when walking around, even in my own town.
 I’ve started to realize how much I miss when I’m too busy rushing from place to place.